 The Talking Shop

-A shop which sells nothing and where ideas, information and conversation are free.
+A shop which sells nothing and where ideas, information, conversation and creative activities are free.

 And so is the tea.